Virtua Tennis: World Tour

-Virtua Tennis: World Tour (Power Smash: New Generation in Japan) is a tennis video game which was released for the Sony PlayStation Portable.
+Virtua Tennis: World Tour, known in Japan as Power Smash: New Generation, is a tennis video game which was released for the Sony PlayStation Portable.

 Overview

-Virtua Tennis: World Tour was first released on 1 September 2005 in Europe with a North American release following shortly afterwards on 6 October.
-It was later released in Japan on 26 January 2006 under the title Power Smash: New Generation.
+Virtua Tennis: World Tour was first released on September 1, 2005 in Europe with a North American release following shortly afterwards on October 6.
+It was later released in Japan on January 26, 2006 under the title Power Smash: New Generation.

 The game features 14 real-life professional tennis players, four court surfaces (with multiple arenas of each surface) and multiple game modes.

 Game modes

 World Tour

 This is the main 1-player mode of Virtua Tennis: World Tour.
 In this mode, the players create one male and one female character for use in all tournaments in the game to become the No. #1-ranked player in the world.
 In between tournaments, skill levels may be raised by competing in a variety of quick minigames.

 Quick Match

 As it sounds, Quick Match just throws into a match, automatically selecting the players and court.